Herero people: Dress

 Herero women adopted the floor-length gowns worn by German missionaries in the late 19th century, but now make them in vivid colors and prints.
 Married and older Herero women wear the dresses, locally known as ohorokova, every day, while younger and unmarried women wear them mainly for special occasions.
 Ohorokova dresses are high-necked and have voluminous skirts lavishly gathered from a high waist or below the bust, incorporating multiple petticoats and up to ten metres of fabric.
 The long sleeves display sculptural volume: puffed from the shoulders or frilled at the wrists.
 Coordinating neckerchiefs are knotted around the neck.
 For everyday wear, dresses are ingeniously patchworked together from smaller pieces of fabric, which may be salvaged from older garments.
 Dresses made from a single material are reserved for special occasions.

 The most distinctive feature of Herero women's dress is their horizontal horned headdress, the otjikaiva, which is a symbol of respect, worn to pay homage to the cows that have historically sustained the Herero.
 The headdresses can be formed from rolled-up newspaper covered in fabric.
 They are made to match or coordinate with dresses, and decorative brooches and pins attached to the centre front.

 This dress style continues to evolve.
 In urban Windhoek, fashion designers and models are updating Herero dress for modern, younger wearers, including glamorous sheer and embellished fabrics.
 "Change is difficult, I understand, but people need to get used to the change," says designer McBright Kavari.
 "I'm happy to be a part of the change, to be winning souls of people and making people happy when they are wearing the Herero dress."
 Kavari has won the Best Herero Dress competition three times in a row, but has been criticised for raising the hem of the garment to the knee.

 Language

 A Herero speaker, recorded in Namibia.

 The Herero language (Otjiherero) is the main unifying link among the Herero peoples.
 It is a Bantu language, part of the Niger–Congo family.
-Within the Otjiherero umbrella, there are many dialects, including Oluthimba or Otjizemba—which is the most common dialect in Angola—Otjihimba, and Otjikuvale.
-These differ mainly in phonology, and are largely mutually intelligible, though Kuvale, Zemba, and Hakaona have been classified as separate languages.
 Standard Herero is used in the Namibian media and is taught in schools throughout the country.